UX vs UI, they are used interchangeably, which creates problems for product managers and business owners. Find out the difference between the two.

-First, it takes the keywords you type in as an input.
-Then it matches them with the database; the system has access to the computer then generates an output value as a feedback result to you.
+First, it takes the keywords you type in as input.
+Then it matches them with the database; the system has access to the computer and generates an output value as a feedback result.

 It sounds simple.
 But imagine if it’s a human being.
 Imagine if you find 3 billion websites matching your keywords.
 How fast can you go?
 How effective can the process be?
 What is the false positive percentage?

 Translating business problems into algorithms requires sequential and numerical thinking.
 First, the computer should ask, “Does A = B?”.
 If not, the computer stops; if yes, it goes to the next question.
 “Does A = C?”.
-If not, it will stop, and if yes, it will go to the following sequence.
-Until in the end, the computer prints out a result.
+If not, it will stop; if yes, it will go to the following sequence.
+Until, in the end, the computer prints out a result.
 The way computers think is through a series of steps.
 It is very logical and calculative.

 The exploration of artificial intelligence

 Alan Turing is the father of modern computer science.
 He was successful in breaking the Enigma code during World War II.
-The Germans were using a cipher machine: ENIGMA for their communication.
-Turing invented Turing tests that at the core questions whether machines can talk like humans.
+The Germans were using a cipher machine: ENIGMA, for their communication.
+Turing invented Turing tests that, at the core, question whether machines can talk like humans.
 He predicted that by the year 2000, computers would easily pass the Turing test.
 That was not true.
 The problem with communication is that a sentence could mean differently in another context, and sometimes there are no right or wrong answers.

 In the 21st century, engineers and data scientists worked on Artificial Intelligence.
-Chatbots, smart homes, biometrics are a few examples to name.
-AI technologies require excellent performance, and that means the faster computers can perform, the better.
+Chatbots, smart homes, and biometrics are a few examples to name.
+AI technologies require excellent performance; the faster computers perform, the better.
 The US and China compete in this race, and by 2018, IBM launched Summit with the speed of 148,600 Terra FLOPs per second.
-The goal is to ultimately apply AI technologies in different sectors, such as finance, medicine, and security, for better living standards.
+The goal is to apply AI technologies in different sectors, such as finance, medicine, and security, for better living standards.

 Ideas for applying AI technologies

 Technology made a difference in the way we do business.
 In purchasing orders, for example, customers would swipe their cards but would need to fill in a form if they want to join a membership program.
 With online shopping, the new Point of Sale (POS) system automatically asks for customers’ information and allows them to subscribe to a newsletter.
 Not to mention that the cost of computing has dropped drastically since the 1960s.
-In terms of speed, one Giga FLOPs cost 19 billion dollars, but in 2017 it cost 3 cents only.
+Regarding speed, one Giga FLOPs cost 19 billion dollars, but in 2017 it cost only 3 cents.
 The advancement of technology enables us to do things more efficiently.
-That means you can let the computers do the computation, the data inquiring, and the menial tasks.
-So that you can focus on the critical thinking and decision-making processes.
+That means you can let the computers do the computation, the data inquiring, and the menial tasks to focus on the critical thinking and decision-making processes.

 IBM has published a white paper on how AI technologies can help to identify breast cancer.
 The study was an attempt to enhance healthcare technology.
 AI technologies may see unusual spots on an X-Ray that doctors might fail to see.
 They would be able to do so after learning from multitudes of data, checking with the doctors for feedback, and if they are wrong, they record their mistakes in their program and improve.